 Caring for acne-prone skin requires some careful cosmetic sleuthing -- reading labels to find products that won't clog your pores and lead to more breakouts.
 WebMD has made the process a little easier by compiling a checklist of must-have makeup and grooming ingredients for people with acne.

-Use this acne skin-care checklist when navigating the aisles of cosmetics and makeup at your local supermarket or drug store.
+Use this acne skin-care checklist when navigating the aisles of cosmetics and makeup at your local supermarket or pharmacy.

 Moisturizers and Acne